-In this episode, Victoria Finlay and John Williams sit down with Nikole Vialet, a credit repair specialist, and discuss what you could expect when working with her or other specialist like her, as well as some of the quick and easy strategies everyone can implement on their own to start improving their credit almost immediately.
+In this episode, Victoria Finlay and John Williams sit down with Nikole Vialet, a credit repair specialist, and discuss what you could expect when working with her or other specialists like her, as well as some of the quick and easy strategies everyone can implement on their own to start improving their credit almost immediately.

 In this episode, you will learn:

-- The most important things you can do to improve your credit score
+- The most important things you can do to improve your credit score.

-- The many different ways a credit repair specialist can help their clients
+- The many different ways a credit repair specialist can help their clients.

-- Why is it so important to achieve and maintain strong credit?
+- Why is it so important to achieve and maintain strong credit.

-- All of the different things that positively and negatively affect your credit
+- All of the different things that positively and negatively affect your credit.

 - And more!